Canada East

-Canada East (Canada-Est) was the northeastern portion of the United Province of Canada.
+Canada East (Canada-Est) was the northeastern portion of the Province of Canada.
 Lord Durham's Report investigating the causes of the Upper and Lower Canada Rebellions recommended merging those two colonies.
 The new colony, known as the Province of Canada, was created by the Act of Union 1840 passed by the Parliament of the United Kingdom, having effect in 1841.
 For administrative purposes, the new Province was subdivided into Canada West and Canada East.
-The former name of "Lower Canada" came back into official use in 1849, and as of the Canadian Confederation of 1867 it formed the newly created province of Quebec.
+The former name of "Lower Canada" came back into official use in 1849, and as of Canadian Confederation of 1867 it formed the newly created province of Quebec.

 An estimated 890,000 people lived in Canada East in 1851.

 Geography

 It consisted of the southern portion of the modern-day Canadian province of Quebec.
 It was a former British colony called the Province of Lower Canada.
-Based on Lord Durham's report it was merged with the Province of Upper Canada (present-day southern portion of the Province of Ontario) to create the United Province of Canada.
+Based on Lord Durham's report it was merged with the Province of Upper Canada (present-day southern portion of the Province of Ontario) to create the Province of Canada.